shenry1212/codecademy_citibike_weather_project/README.md

 7. v_commute_profile — Commuting behavior trends

-📄 Project Write-Up
+---

+## 📝 Project Write‑Up
-A detailed explanation of my data cleaning, schema design, and view creation process can be found here:
+A detailed explanation of the cleaning, schema design, and view creation process is included in this repository as write_up.md.

-📜 License
-This project is released under the MIT License.